valentiniljaz/cordova-nfc-plugin/README.md

 Writes `blockData` into one block at `blockAddr`.

-* success - It returns bytes from response
+* success - It returns bytes from write response
 * error - Check error flags below